celestiaorg/celestia-app/specs/src/specs/ante_handler.md

 - The tx does not contain a message of type [MsgSubmitProposal](https://github.com/cosmos/cosmos-sdk/blob/d6d929843bbd331b885467475bcb3050788e30ca/proto/cosmos/gov/v1/tx.proto#L33-L43) with zero proposal messages.
 - The tx is not an IBC packet or update message that has already been processed.

-In addition to the above criteria, the ante handler also has a number of side-effects:
+In addition to the above criteria, the AnteHandler also has a number of side-effects:

 - Tx fees are deducted from the tx's feepayer and added to the fee collector module account.
 - Tx priority is calculated based on the the smallest denomination of gas price in the tx and set in context.